Dominican Republic Expels Nearly 11,000 Haitians in 1 Week

 While announcing the Dominican Republic’s deportation and repatriation plan last week, the director general of migration, Vice Adm.
 Luis Rafael Lee Ballester, stressed that everything would be done with “respect for human rights, with prudence and with proportional use of force” as proposed by the country’s National Defense and Security Council, headed by President Luis Abinader.

-The deportations would be carried out in accordance with local law, the government said, noting that the plan would initially focus on different neighborhoods and sectors of the National District, the province of Santo Domingo, Santiago, and La Altagraci.
+The deportations would be carried out in accordance with local law, the government stated, noting that the plan would initially focus on different neighborhoods and sectors of the National District, the province of Santo Domingo, Santiago, and La Altagraci.

 However, the deportation plan has been widely condemned by human rights groups, including the Dominican-based National Coalition for Migrations and Refugees, which says the mass deportations have led to an increase in abandoned children across the Dominican Republic.